 Jim Noodling in Coober Pedy

 We cleaned up the campervan and our room in preparation for our departure the next day.
 And stopped by John’s place and asked if we could take him and his wife to dinner that night, but as it was Mother’s Day they had previous plans.
 Visited with Trevor at The Old Timers Mine and went out to the Black Flag opalfield to do a bit of noodling with John’s brother Greg.
 Found a few small chips with color, but nothing exciting or cuttable.
-Flies were bad out on the opalfield.
+Flies were bad out on the opalfield this year…haven’t seen anything like this in May.
 They don’t bite, but are a nuisance.
+The flies get in your mouth, nose and eyes.
 Stopped at John’s Pizza for lunch and I had a delicious Gyro sandwich with chips (chips are French fries here and our potato chips are called crispies).

 Jim and I stopped by another miners place and bought a large mixed grade 50 ounce opal parcel from Vino Field.
 This parcel was a mix of potch and color and medium quality large stones…a good buy for our customer base.